Metal amides: Alkali metal amides

 Lithium diisopropylamide is a popular non-nucleophilic base used in organic synthesis.
 Unlike many other bases, the steric bulk prevents this base from acting as a nucleophile.
 It is commercially available, usually as a solution in hexane.
 It may be readily prepared from n-butyllithium and diisopropylamine.

+Main group amido complexes

+Amido derivatives of main group elements are well developed.

 Transition metal complexes

-Early transition metal amides may be prepared by treating anhydrous metal chloride with alkali amide reagents, or with two equivalents of amine, the second equivalent acting as a base:
+Early transition metal amides may be prepared by treating anhydrous metal chloride with alkali amide reagents.
+In some cases, two equivalents of a secondary amine can be used, one equivalent serving as a base: